mehulagg/gitlab/doc/api/index.md

 This setting is enabled by default for all new projects, and disabled by default in projects created before GitLab 14.1.
-It is strongly recommended that project maintainers enable this feature at all times, and configure the allowlist for cross-project access if needed.
+It is strongly recommended that project maintainers enable this setting at all times, and configure the allowlist for cross-project access if needed.

-For example, when the feature is enabled, jobs in a pipeline in project `A` have a `CI_JOB_TOKEN` scope limited to project `A`.
+For example, when the setting is enabled, jobs in a pipeline in project `A` have a `CI_JOB_TOKEN` scope limited to project `A`.
 If the job needs to use the token to make an API request to project `B`, then `B` must be added to the allowlist for `A`.